 The emergency planning section of the law is designed to help communities prepare for and respond to emergencies involving hazardous substances.
 Every community in the United States must be part of a comprehensive plan.
-In Iowa the Homeland Security Emergency Management Division is responsible for implementing Section 301-303 and can be contacted at 515-725-3231.
+Iowa IHSEM is responsible for implementing Section 301-303 and can be contacted at 515-725-3231.

 Section 304, Emergency Release Notification (Spill Reporting).

-Facilities must provide an emergency notification and a written follow-up notice to the Local Emergency Planning Committee (LEPC) and the State Emergency Response Commission (SERC) (for any area likely to be affected by the release) if there is a release into the environment of a hazardous substance that is equal to or exceeds the minimum reportable quantity set in the regulations.
-In Iowa these reports are made to the Iowa Department of Natural Resources at 515-725-8694 to make a required report.
-If the release meets federal reporting requirements notification must be made to the EPA within 15 minutes.
+Facilities must provide an emergency notification and a written follow-up notice to the local LEPC and the Iowa DNR if there is a release into the environment of a hazardous substance that is equal to or exceeds the minimum reportable quantity set in the regulations.
+Contact the DNR at 515-725-8694 to make a required report.
+If the release meets federal reporting requirements, notification must be made to the EPA within 15 minutes.

 Section 311-312 Hazardous Chemical Storage Reporting (Tier II).

-Section 311/312 requires facilities that have a material safety data sheet (MSDS) for any hazardous chemicals stored or used in the work place above certain quantities to submit an emergency and hazardous chemical inventory form (TIER II) to the SERC, LEPC, and local fire department.
+Section 311/312 requires facilities that have a material safety data sheet (SDS) for any hazardous chemical stored or used in the work place above regulatory thresholds to submit an emergency and hazardous chemical inventory form (TIER II) to the DNR, LEPC, and local fire department.
 The TIER II form is due annually on March 1st.
-Approximately 500,000 products have MSDSs.
+Approximately 500,000 products have SDSs.

 EPCRA section 313 requires facilities meeting regulatory requirements to complete a Toxic Chemical Release Inventory (TRI) Form annually for controlled release or disposal of specified chemicals.
-The form must be submitted annually to EPA and the State Emergency Response Commission (SERC) by July 1.
-The form covers releases and other waste management of toxic chemicals that occurred during the preceding calendar year.
+The form must be submitted annually to EPA and the DNR by July 1.
+The form covers releases and disposal of toxic materials that occurred during the preceding calendar year.